2024 Sweden Hockey Games

-The 2024 Sweden Hockey Games was played between 8 and 11 February 2024.
+The 2024 Beijer Hockey Games was played between 8 and 11 February 2024.
 The Czech Republic, Finland, Sweden and Switzerland played a round-robin for a total of three games per team and six games in total.
 One match was played in Karlskoga and the rest of the matches were played in Karlstad, Sweden.
 Finland won the tournament.
 The tournament was part of 2023–24 Euro Hockey Tour.